145

 11

 Georges Besse was a French businessman who helped lead several large state-controlled companies.
-He was assassinated outside his Paris home by the armed group Action directe while he was the CEO of...
+He was assassinated outside his Paris home in front of one of his children by the armed group Action...

 11

-Anita Conti was a French explorer and photographer, and the first French female oceanographer.
+Anita Conti was a French-Armenian explorer and photographer, and the first female oceanographer in France.

 10

-Pierre-Simon, Marquis de Laplace was a French scholar and polymath whose work was important to the development of engineering, mathematics, statistics, physics, astronomy, and philosophy.
+Pierre-Simon, Marquis de Laplace was a French polymath, a scholar whose work has been instrumental in the fields of physics, astronomy, mathematics, engineering, statistics, and philosophy.
 He...

 10